joshuachuah/joshuachuah/README.md

 - 🌱 Currently interested and learning more about Cybersecurity.
 - 🎯 Goal: To contribute to open-source projects and expand my skills.

-> *"Strive not to be a success, but rather to be of value."* — Albert Einstein

 ## Current Projects
 - 🛫 **[FlightCLI](https://github.com/joshuachuah/FlightCLI)** - Track live flights and view airport departures/arrivals from your terminal